-SECTION 1 U nderstanding your out-of-pocket costs for covered services .
-56 Section 1.1 Types of out-of-pocket costs you may pay for your covered services .
-56 Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services? .
-56 Section 1.3 Our plan does not allow providers to "balance bill" you .
-57 se the Medical Benefits Chart to find out what is covered for you an ow much you will pay Section 2.1 Your medical benefits and costs as a member of the plan .
-58 Section 2.2 Extra "optional supplemental benefits" you can buy .
-96 SECTION 3 V /hat services are not covered by the plan? .
-98 Section 2.1 Services we do not cover (exclusions) 00
+SECTION 1 L Inderstanding your out-of-pocket costs for covered services 56 Section 1.1 Types of out-of-pocket costs you may pay for your covered services 56 Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services?
+56 Section 1.3 Our plan does not allow providers to "balance bill" you 57 Use the Medical Benefits Chart to find out what is covered for you a now much you will pay Section 2.1 Your medical benefits and costs as a member of the plan 58 Section 2.2 Extra "optional supplemental benefits" you can buy 96 Section 2.3 Getting care using our plan's optional visitor/travel benefit 99 SECTION 3 V Vhat services are not covered by the plan?
+100 Section 3.1 Services we do not cover (exclusions) 100